BantuD/C-/README.md

 -> function overloading- defining a function whose name mathces with the name of an existing function but with a different list of parameter types

+-> after all the code get converted into assembly and it gives function names as lebel names but you can't have two lables with same name thats why c computer uses a technique which is called `mangaled names`

+example:
+int compute(int upper) // _Z7computei
+double compute(int upper,float degree) // _Z7computeif

+it gives postfixes of the parameters